Paris KY Family Law Attorney

 Downtown Paris, Steps from the Courthouse

-Paris is horse country, and Bourbon County has its own rhythm—from the thoroughbred farms out on the Cynthiana Pike to the Friday night lights at Bourbon County High School.
-We know this community because we're part of it.
+Paris is horse country, and Bourbon County has its own rhythm.
+From the thoroughbred farms out on the Cynthiana Pike to the Friday night lights at Bourbon County High School, this community has its own character.
+We know it because we're part of it.
 When you're dealing with family law issues here, it matters that your attorney understands not just the law, but the place where you're raising your kids and building your life.

 Free on-street parking downtown | Walk to courthouse | $75 initial consultation